5ecompendium/bestiary/_creatures/beetlor.md

 On a failure, the creature can’t take reactions until the start of its next turn and rolls a d8 to determine what it does during its turn:

-* 1-4: the creature does nothing
+* 1-4: The creature does nothing.
-* 5-6: the creature takes no action or bonus action and uses all its movement to move in a randomly determined direction.
+* 5-6: The creature takes no action or bonus action and uses all its movement to move in a randomly determined direction.
-* 7-8: the creature makes a melee attack against a randomly determined creature within its reach or does nothing if it can’t make such an attack.
+* 7-8: The creature makes a melee attack against a randomly determined creature within its reach or does nothing if it can’t make such an attack.

 A creature that isn’t surprised can avert its eyes to avoid the saving throw at the start of its turn.
 If